Correlation Between Brera Holdings and FMEGR

 Strong

 Compared to the overall equity markets, risk-adjusted returns on investments in Brera Holdings PLC are ranked lower than 1 (%) of all global equities and portfolios over the last 90 days.
-Despite somewhat weak technical and fundamental indicators, Brera Holdings may actually be approaching a critical reversion point that can send shares even higher in April 2025.
+Despite somewhat weak technical and fundamental indicators, Brera Holdings sustained solid returns over the last few months and may actually be approaching a breakup point.

 FMEGR 375 15